haveno-dex/haveno/docs/external-tor-usage.md

 ```Stop-Process -Name tor```
 ### 4. Start Tor
 ```tor```
+>On Linux/MacOS, the user running tor must be a member of the "tor" usergroup.

 ## Using External Tor with Haveno:
 Run the Haveno binary with the following extra flags:
 ```